y-kwon/pcpbo/README.md

 # Physically Consistent Preferential Bayesian Optimization

-The code for this repository will be released on June 23, 2022, at noon (UTC).
+The code for this repository will be released on June 23, 2022, at ~noon~ 18:00 (UTC).